 Your prospects demand high-quality content, Google wants to be the one to give it to them and you benefit on both fronts when you provide what your potential customers are seeking.

 Want to give your prospects great content, but you’re pressed for time?
 Consider outsourcing some, or all, of your content creation.
-If you'd like to learn more, take a look at our monthly blogging packages to see how outsourcing blogging can help you maintain a content strategy without overtaxing your team.
+If you'd like to learn more, take a look at our monthly content packages to see how outsourcing blog posts can help you maintain a content strategy without overtaxing your team.